Pylons/pyramid/docs/narr/hooks.rst

    def my_function():
       do_stuff()

-However, the utility would only be used when a :term:`scan` was performed, enabling you to set up the utility in advance:
+However, the utility would only be looked up when a :term:`scan` was performed, enabling you to set up the utility in advance:

 .. code-block:: python